vinnyroca/3D_Software/docs/index.md

 - Ability to analyze software as cultural, historical, and technical objects.
 - Gain critical knowledge of history, theory, and cultural impact of 3D software.
 - Ability to craft expansive media art projects using 3D software.

 ---
-## Course Outline

-#### 1. Introduction

-#### 2. Modeling Software

-In this module, students will be introduced to the fundamentals of Autodesk Maya.
-Additionally, students will be provided an overview of the field of software studies, with a particular focus on the study of media production software.

-#### 3. Modeling History

-In this module, we will look at the origins of 3D modeling research and software.
-We will explore how this early history continues to shape 3D modeling and our understanding of digital objects.
-Further, we will continue our exploration of the techniques of modeling by looking at how we can manipulate components to create more complex 3D models.

-#### 4. Modeling Vision

-In this module, we will explore how space, materials, and objects are understood by processes of computation and software.
-We will compare this computational process to our experiences of the world to consider the drawbacks and affordances of the imperfect simulation of 3D software for artists.
-We will develop technical and critical knowledge for discussing how this historically situated and imperfect simulation continues to impact our culture in the present.
-Additionally, we will make use of historical technical standardizations within Maya to learn about texturing and image-based modeling.

-#### 5. Modeling Objects

-In this module, we will explore how the history of modeling objects has shaped both further computer graphics research as well as our contemporary understanding of digital objects.
-We will explore the disconnect in 3D modeling between geometry and material to explore 3D modeling as an imperfect simulation.
-Additionally, we will continue to develop our technical skills by learning the fundamentals of creating materials and producing rendered images of our 3D scenes.

-#### 6. Modeling Artists

-#### <mark>7.
-PROJECT ONE CRIT</mark>

-#### 8. Modeling Knowledge

-In this module, we will explore how models in the academy, from protein models to detailed models of Rome, have changed how knowledge is formed and produced.
-We will consider how we can use models to generate knowledge, as well as explore the limitations and criticisms of conducting knowledge experiments with software.
-We will also consider how 3D modeling has been used as a tool of resistance to protect vulnerable communities.
-Additionally, we will begin experimenting with ZBrush to explore the potential of organic modeling to create abstract and representational models.

-9. Modeling Gender and Race
-10. Modeling Motion
-11. Modeling Rest
-12. Modeling Environment(s)
-13. Modeling Possibilities
-14. Modeling Artists
-15. FINAL PROJECT CRIT

----
 ## Grading & Assignments